gwdistsys18/dist-sys-practice/README.md

 The diagram below shows a three-service replica in yellow and a global service in gray.
 <img src="https://docs.docker.com/engine/swarm/images/replicated-vs-global.png">

-global vs replicated services

-> Include notes here about each of the links
-So questions need to deal:
+# Same questions need to deal:
 1 what is node
   what is swarm
   what is service